Airi20/TrussForce-Web-/README.md

 - Anyone tired of hand-calculating axial forces

 - Classmates suffering through beam/truss assignments

-## 😵‍💫 What I Struggled With
-- Only working locally
-Others couldn’t access the API running on localhost.

-- Cloud deployment
-Cloud services like AWS/Azure were intimidating or required a credit card (which I didn’t have 😭).

 ## 📘 What I Learned
 - Uploading to GitHub alone doesn’t make an app “public”